 NDMA is classified as a probable human carcinogen by the International Agency for Research on Cancer.
 Virtually all U.S. health, safety, and environmental organizations and agencies recognize NDMA to be carcinogenic (cancer-causing).
 However, its regulation widely varies between federal and state agencies.
 For example, the U.S. Environmental Protection Agency has not established a federal maximum contaminant level (MCL) for the presence of NDMA in drinking water.
 In contrast, Massachusetts has set a regulatory limit of 1 x 10-5 milligrams per liter (mg/L) in drinking water.

 The presence of NDMA in over-the-counter and prescription medications is not new.
 NDMA is the active ingredient in Zantac and in generic versions of ranitidine.
 What is new is that higher-than-normal levels of NDMA have been discovered in these drugs.
 These higher levels have led the FDA and drug manufacturers to describe these higher levels as an impurity.

 The FDA approved NDMA for use as the active ingredient in Zantac, but only below the acceptable daily intake (ADI) level of 96 nanograms per day or 0.32 parts per million (ppm).
 This amount of NDMA is the maximum amount that can be ingested daily over a lifetime with no appreciable health risk.

 In 2019, random samples of Zantac and its generic versions from many different manufacturers were found to contain NDMA at levels higher than the ADI level.
-This finding led the FDA to alert patients and health care professionals.
-In addition, FDA encouraged drug manufacturers to test their products and voluntarily recall any products with NDMA levels above the ADI.
+This finding led the FDA to alert patients and healthcare professionals.
+In addition, the FDA encouraged drug manufacturers to test their products and voluntarily recall any products with NDMA levels above the ADI.